 Stonemark Wealth Management Financial Background

-Stonemark was formed in 2015 when the independent registered investment advisor WESPAC Advisors SoCal, LLC re-strategized itself into the current firm.
+Stonemark was formed in 2015 when the independent registered investment advisor WESPAC Advisors SoCal, LLC, founded four years earlier, re-strategized itself into the current firm.
 It has been registered with the Securities and Exchange Commission since 2012.

 The core team has been working together in wealth management since 2000.
 Peter P. Chen and Wade S. Perry are the firm's principal owners.
 The firm’s advisory team includes one certified plan fiduciary advisor, one accredited investment fiduciary, one chartered financial analyst and one certified financial planner.